trinker/hclustext/README.md

 of clusters 1 & 6.
 This is a result of only a single document included in each of the clusters.
 The `term.cutoff` hyperparmeter sets the lower bound on the min-max scaled tf-idf to accept.
 If you don't get any terms you may want to lower this or reduce `min.n`.
-Likewise these two parameters can be raised to eliminate noise.
+Likewise, these two parameters can be raised to eliminate noise.

     get_terms(ca, .075)